What is Plastic Free Ecochallenge?

 The Maryland Zoo is collaborating with other accredited zoos and aquariums across North America to make a positive impact on the planet!
 To do this, we are utilizing a platform called Ecochallenge.
 Through Ecochallenge, you get to build your own challenge, make your own rules, earn points and see how you stack up against other plastic-free warriors.
 Pledge to take as many or as little plastic-free actions as you want, and see our collective impact add up, in real-time.

-For the last two years, the Maryland Zoo and volunteers participated in a Plastic Free Ecochallenge competition against other zoo and aquarium across the country and took home first place!
-This year, we need your help to defend our title while conserving the environment.
+For the last four years, the Maryland Zoo and volunteers participated in a Plastic Free Ecochallenge competition against other zoo and aquarium across the country and took home first place!
+We need your help to defend our title while conserving the environment.

 How do you sign up?

 Join us in this international movement this July!

 Once you’ve signed up, take a look around the site and start choosing which actions you plan to take throughout the month.

 Tell Me More!

 - An estimated one million seabirds and 100,000 marine mammals and sea turtles die from plastics in their environment.

 - Recent research also suggests that terrestrial species are negatively affected as more microplastics make their way into their ecosystems.